Gunstar Heroes: Reception

 Gunstar Heroes achieved greater recognition than Treasure anticipated.
-Electronic Gaming Monthly called it their "Game of the Month," and the game placed first in Beep!
+Electronic Gaming Monthly called it their "Game of the Month", and the game placed first in Beep!
 Mega Drive's reader rankings in Japan.
 GameFan deemed it their "Game of the Year" and called it a new benchmark for action games.
 Mean Machines Sega wrote that Gunstar Heroes was setting a new standard for action games on the Genesis, calling it "a stunning title both in appearance and the gameplay it offers."
-Electronic Gaming Monthly agreed, with one critic calling it "one of the most intense games I've seen on the home video game scene."
+Electronic Gaming Monthly agreed, with a critic calling it "one of the most intense games I've seen on the home video game scene."
 Both Sega Magazine and Sega Force felt the game was a must-buy for Genesis owners.

-The game was praised for its fast and furious action.
+The game was commended for its fast and furious action.
 Electronic Gaming Monthly called it "one of the most intense carts to date [...] nonstop intensity from beginning to end."
-Mean Machines Sega agreed, commending the variety in level design and the "frantic, high-density blasting mayhem."
+Mean Machines Sega agreed, praising the variety in level design and the "frantic, high-density blasting mayhem."
 Sega Force believed the game's variety prevented it from falling into monotony, and instead, reinvigorated the platform genre.
-Computer and Video Games agreed, feeling gameplay customization options kept it feeling interesting and original.
+Computer and Video Games agreed, feeling gameplay customization options kept it interesting and original.
 Some critics praised the player characters' acrobatics and attack maneuvers for adding excitement.
 GamePro called Gunstar Heroes "chaos in a cart" with "murderous action, excellent controls, and imaginative game design."
-The game's two-player cooperative mode was praised, although some felt there was too much clutter on the screen to tell the player characters apart.
+The two-player cooperative mode was praised, though some felt there was too much clutter on the screen to tell the player characters apart.

-The game's graphics were highlighted by several critics, with GamePro calling it "an assault on your senses."
+The graphics were highlighted by several critics, with GamePro calling it "an assault on your senses."
 Mean Machines Sega felt the sprite rotating and scaling overshadowed the abilities of the Super NES.
-Sega Magazine also liked the sprite scaling, and highlighted its use on the boss "Seven Force."
-Other critics also felt the bosses were well animated and designed, with some also extending their comments to the player characters' animations as well.
+Sega Magazine also liked the sprite scaling, and highlighted its use on the boss "Seven Force".
+Other critics also felt the bosses were well animated and designed, with some extending their comments to the player characters' animations as well.
 Computer and Video Games commended the graphical explosion effects, with other critics praising the sound effects they were paired with for enhancing the game's atmosphere.
 A critic from Electronic Gaming Monthly called it "one of the best looking carts I've seen from Sega in a while."